Skip to main content

 • graphics

-• “The graphics are really good; they definitely capture the feel of a classic '90s horror game with its use of colors, designs, set pieces, and overall style and presentation to the point where this almost feels like this kind of game would have been made in the 90s.
-There would certainly have been controversy about it and it would have gotten more people to buy it.”
+• “The graphics are really good; they definitely capture the feel of a classic '90s horror game with its use of colors, designs, set pieces, and overall style and presentation, making it feel like a game that could have been made in the 90s.”

 • “The visual aesthetic is fantastic with gritty pixel art, grotesque gore, and character models that look straight out of a forgotten survival horror gem.”

-• “Graphics wise, the game looks like an old PS1 title and it's appropriately creepy and moody throughout.”
+• “Graphics-wise, the game looks like an old PS1 title; it's appropriately creepy and moody throughout.”

 • humor